NeCTAR-RC/nectar-training/package03/outline.markdown

 The following use cases will be discussed (5 out of the 8 will be picked):

-1. Embarassingly parallel problems (EPP)
+1. Embarrassingly parallel problems (EPP)
 2. Data Sharing with other researchers
 3. On-demand Computing for research and teaching
 4. Remote Access to services from anywhere